 The verdict is – it depends on you, your family and what you want from your trip.
 Sometimes we love the luxury of a hotel stay with breakfast included and not having to lift a finger.
 Personally though with the kids I could probably only do a hotel for 1 -2 nights at the most.
 Any more than that and I’d definitely opt for an Air BnB instead.
 This is largely down to the need for space rather than us all being crammed into a hotel room.

 Of course affordability also comes into it.
 I’m happy to splash out on a hotel and a bit of luxury for one night but this wouldn’t be realistic for a week long trip.
-If Danny and I are traveling without the kids though we always opt for the luxury of a hotel.
+If I was traveling without the kids though I would always opt for the luxury of a hotel.